joaovitor2019/RPG-Project/README.md

 ## RPG-Project
 ### Earth's Calling!
-      This is a development of a RPG game for mastering Java.
+      Development of a RPG game for mastering Java.